wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.9.4 - (27.09.2010)=
+* New: Write new messages directly from the dashboard
+* New: Displaying time like a microblog
-= 0.9.3 =
+* Bugfix: The plugin displays a false number of replies = 0.9.3 =
 * Changed: german translation
 = 0.9.2 =